 Is it Corona-Safe to travel to Aruba?

 We are all affected by the coronavirus pandemic.
 We need to “reinvent” the way we live and travel.
-Although many details about how to travel post-coronavirus remain unclear, Aruba is working relentlessly to become a “corona-safe” holiday destination.
+Although many details about how to travel post-coronavirus remain unclear, Aruba works relentlessly to be a “corona-safe” holiday destination.

-On this page we keep you up to date about the developments from April 24th 2020 onwards in regards to the corona virus on Aruba.
-This serves to keep you informed about the action taken by Aruba and Elements of Aruba to ensure a “corona-safe” holiday for you and your family.
+On this page we keep you informed about the developments from April 24th 2020 onwards in regards to the corona virus on Aruba.
+This serves to keep you updated about the action taken by Aruba and Elements of Aruba to ensure a “corona-safe” holiday for you and your family.

 Our sources are amongst other the local newspaper Amigoe, Facebook updates from Fresh Aruba, the Reina Beatrix International Airport, Prime-Minister Evelyn Wever-Croes and the Aruba Tourism Authority (ATA).